-- Modern new platform, designed to improve discoverability and optimized for mobile and table use
+- Modern platform optimized for mobile and tablet use

 - Offers exclusive research tools: The Methods Map, a dynamic visual search tool ('Methods Map') which is supported by the custom-designed taxonomy that follows users on their search.
 Users can click through at any time to find related topics, delve more in depth into a term, or backtrack to a broader view; Project Planner, which guides users through each step of planning their research project by combining new instructional content with curated site searches; and Choose Your Stats Test, to help users identify the best statistical method to analyse their data, based on a few multiple choice questions.